NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 All together there were 12 of members, including 8 student members and 4 teachers, assessors and supervisors.

-The names of the student members,
+The names of the student members are as follows,

 * Nikhila Gurusinghe (Me)
 * Muna Toba